Istria Nudist Resorts, Camping Sites and Beaches (Complete Travel Guide)

 At the camp entrance there is a ‘layout’ of the camp (wouldn’t call it a map) with marked naturist area.
 Simply proceed to the other end of the camp and you’ll find the beach.

 Inside Zelena laguna there are several camping sites, Naturist camping Ulika, Mobile-homes naturist Ulika camping and Caravan naturist Ulika Camping.
-The whole area of Green (Zelena) lagoon offers more than 20 hotels - here you can see all hotels properties.
+The whole area of Green (Zelena) lagoon offers more than 20 hotels.

 The nudist beach is about 200 meters long, rocky with some paved areas.
 There is also a considerable grass covered area where you can find some nice shade under the trees.
 The beach has its own showers, toilet and a small restaurant overlooking the beach, and it is also marked with a blue flag.